1414C/jiffy/README.md

   </tr>
   <tr>
     <td><h6>BeforeDB(ent interface{}) error</h6>
     BeforeDB is an extension-point that can be implemented in order to examine and potentially make changes to the values in the entity structure immediately before the update request is made to the ORM.
 This extension-point is the first code executed in the model's Update method.
-Authentication and Authorization checks should be performed upstream in the route middleware-layer and detailed checks and normalization of the entity's data should be carried out in the validator-layer.
+Authentication and Authorization checks should be performed upstream in the route middleware-layer and detailed checks and normalization of the entity's data should be carried out in the validator-layer.<p>
     </td>
   </tr>
   <tr>
     <td><h6>AfterDB(ent interface{}) error</h6>
     AfterDB is an extension-point that can be implemented in order to examine and potentially make changes to the values in the entity structure immediately following the return of the ORM update request.
 This extension-point is the last code executed in the model's Update method.
 As the update will have already occurred at this point, care should be taken when deciding whether to issue an error in this extension-point.
-Augmentation of the of the Update result may be carried out in this method in order to calculate non-persistent entity values for example.
+Augmentation of the of the Update result may be carried out in this method in order to calculate non-persistent entity values for example.<p>
     </td>
   </tr>
 </table>